redlibrarian/redlibrarian.github.io/_posts/2019-10-15-dialectics-and-social-responsibility.markdown

 allowed to stand.

 So I suppose in the end, I don't support intellectual freedom as it is currently formulated.
-Instead, I reject the atomistic logic predicate of IF that suppresses relationality, and put my weight behind dialectical reconciliation of intellectual freedom and social responsibility that I think of in terms of social justice.
-Issues that keep arising in the library world that *appear to be* conflicts between IF and social justice are, in reality, the contradictions that arise from our partial, incomplete, isolated perspective on each of them.
+Instead, I reject the atomistic predicate logic of IF that suppresses relationality, and put my weight behind dialectical reconciliation of intellectual freedom and social responsibility that I think of in terms of social justice.
+Issues that keep arising in the library world that *appear to be* conflicts between IF and social justice are, in reality, the contradictions that arise from our partial, incomplete, isolated perspective on each of them, ultimately derived from material inequalities and oppression.
 If we as a profession want to move past these periodic crises of IF and SR, we have to recognize their fundamental interrelatedness, the value of a dialectical and totalizing perspective on these issues.
 Only in this way can we work